Battles of Woyowoyanko: Second Battle of Woyowoyanko

-For the next week, both forces retained their respective positions, with Fabu's Wassulu cavalry making occasional raids on Bamako.
+For the next week, both forces retained their respective positions, with Fabu's Wassoulou cavalry making occasional raids on Bamako.
 On 9 April, Captain Piétri detachment came back to Bamako.
 Once he deemed that Piétri's men had gotten enough rest, Colonel Borgnis-Desbordes decided to attempt another attack on the Woyowoyanko river, with his force that now counted 371 soldiers and an artillery section.

-On 12 April at dawn, the French departed Bamako and set toward the Wassulu camp.
-This time Borgnis-Desbordes attempted no frontal attack, and instead opted for an envelopment, sending his vanguard through a badly guarded defile to turn the Wassulu positions.
+On 12 April at dawn, the French departed Bamako and set toward the Wassoulou camp.
+This time Borgnis-Desbordes attempted no frontal attack, and instead opted for an envelopment, sending his vanguard through a badly guarded defile to turn the Wassoulou positions.

-The manoeuvre succeeded, and the Wassulu army soon disbanded in a chaotic rout, with only a few hundreds warriors continuing to fight to slow down the French advance.
-In the abandoned Wassulu camp, the French found a large quantity of food, which came in handy to them as their poor supply chain had left them suffering from hunger during the previous month.
+The manoeuvre succeeded, and the Wassoulou army soon began to withdraw before the French could fully envelop them, with only a few hundred warriors continuing to fight to slow down the French advance.
+In the abandoned Wassoulou camp, the French found a large quantity of food, which came in handy to them as their poor supply chain had left them suffering from hunger during the previous month.

-Their lack of cavalry preventing the French from capitalizing on the enemy rout, the losses of the Wassulu remained relatively light in spite of their complete defeat.
+Their lack of cavalry preventing the French from capitalizing on the enemy withdrawal, the losses of the Wassoulou remained relatively light.